ilmihur/depthscanner/README.md

 # Depthscanner
-Import a PointCloud from an Intel Realsense Depth Camera into Rhino Grasshopper.
+Imports 3D points from an Intel Realsense Depth Camera into Rhino Grasshopper.

 ## Dependencies
 - compas